Suraj-tiwari-github/react-course-v3_Notes/03-advanced-react/TUTORIAL.md

 import Starter from './tutorial/08-custom-hooks/starter/01-toggle.jsx';
 ```

-- same rules as regular hooks
+- same rules as regular hooks, that means it has to start with use(hook_name) for example useToggle
 - simplify component (less code)
 - re-use functionality